paco-sparta/documentation/content/en/integrations/rsyslog.md

     ## Set the Datadog Format to send the logs
     $template DatadogFormat,"<DATADOG_API_KEY> <%pri%>%protocol-version% %timestamp:::date-rfc3339% %HOSTNAME% %app-name% - - - %msg%\n"

-    ## Define the destination for the logs
-    *.* @@intake.logs.datadoghq.com:10514;DatadogFormat
     ```

-4. (Optional) TLS Encryption:
+{{< site-region region="us,us3,us5,gov">}}
-   While sending your logs directly from Rsyslog to your Datadog account, if you want to add TLS encryption, take the following steps.
+4. Add TLS Encryption to logs sent from Rsyslog to your Datadog account:

-    - Install the `rsyslog-gnutls` and `ca-certificates` packages:
+    1. Install the `rsyslog-gnutls` and `ca-certificates` packages:

         ```shell
         sudo apt-get install rsyslog-gnutls ca-certificates
         ```

-    - Add the following line to the bottom of your `/etc/rsyslog.d/datadog.conf` file:
+    2. Add the following line to the bottom of your `/etc/rsyslog.d/datadog.conf` file:

         ```conf
         #Define the destination for the logs
         $DefaultNetstreamDriverCAFile /etc/ssl/certs/ca-certificates.crt
         $ActionSendStreamDriver gtls
         $ActionSendStreamDriverMode 1